 PA: The main challenge was the materials that we had finalised and we didn't have the skilled craftsman and mason to make the project happen.
 So this whole building has the flavour of Mediterranean architecture which is very unique and I want to keep it as it is.
-And simultaneously the material I want use have earthen look and rich in texture and it was a challenge to get it done with local labour.
+And simultaneously the material I want to use has an earthen look and is rich in texture and it was a challenge to get it done with local labor.

 BMR: What are the unique materials that you have used in this project?

 PA: The design concept itself dictates the type and quality of materials.
-In this project we are talking about Spanish countryside architecture and it need raw & earthy materials, the texture and make of it and how it is made not processed factory materials.
-We were hunting for materials like Kota stone on the rougher side of it and not the sheen side of it, and in Kota stone we have gone for a yellow Kota stone and not brown Kota stone giving a different flavour.
+In this project, we are talking about Spanish countryside architecture and it need raw & earthy materials, the texture and make of it, and how it is made not processed factory materials.
+We were hunting for materials like Kota stone on the rougher side of it and not the sheen side of it, and in Kota stone, we have gone for a yellow Kota stone and not brown Kota stone giving a different flavor.

-The roofing tiles we have gone for mud tiles and it was along search for it.
-I did search on Internet and all the tiles were available, however I wanted all the tiles to be unique and its only possible if its handmade.
-But if you go with the handmade tiles we could get quantity, details and perfection of it and it was big hunt.
-We saw clay tiles, concrete tiles but it could not fit the imagination I had for this project.
+For the roofing tiles we have gone for mud tiles and it was a long search for them.
+I did a search on the Internet and all the tiles were available, however, I wanted all the tiles to be unique, and it was only possible if its handmade.
+But if you go with the handmade tiles we could get quantity, details, and perfection of it and it was a big hunt.
+We saw clay tiles, and concrete tiles but it could not fit the imagination I had for this project.
 Then my search for tiles finally ended on Tejas Borja.
-It matches my taste, earthiness and the best part of handmade tiles is that each tile is different from other no two tiles are similar and in spite of it I wanted accurate tiles and it was rare to get it.
-In this context Tejas Borja matches with my requirement in terms on texture and earthy color.
+It matches my taste, and earthiness, and the best part of handmade tiles is that each tile is different from the others no two tiles are similar and despite this I wanted accurate tiles and it was rare to get them.
+In this context, Tejas Borja matches my requirements in terms of texture and earthy color.

 Like a baked product and it has a unique color.
 The owner Mr. Singhal traveled to Delhi and contacted Mr. Dharmendra Dhari of Blooms India and he showed me the sample I was very happy and my search ended for Roof tiles.

-BMR: How did you zero on clay tiles for roofing from the vast options available in market?
+BMR: How did you zero in on clay tiles for roofing from the vast options available in the market?

-PA: The concept and theme of the project was that I want to depict rural side as the site was surrounded by farms and I needed a kind of material that matches the site context and nothing better than Mud, which after baking comes out reddish, some are baked and some are half baked can only be done in handmade tile.
+PA: The concept and theme of the project was that I wanted to depict the rural side as the site was surrounded by farms and I needed a kind of material that matched the site context and nothing better than Mud, which after baking comes out reddish, some are baked and some are half baked can only be done in handmade tile.

-After baking mud bakes none uniformly and organically that adds a kind of natural texture on roof making it distinct flavour.
+After baking mud bakes none uniformly and organically adding a kind of natural texture to the roof giving it a distinct flavor.
 The importance of these clay tiles was that the dimensions were perfect and accurate making it easier to install the tiles and errorless process.

 BMR: The interior is rustic and bare, what materials have you used?

-PA: Our whole target of material selection was that we keep it low key and natural materials.
-For example in interior we have used the exposed bricks, raw iron railing and flooring are rustic and earthen, the furniture is made of raw wood and steel.
-The irons are in original colour and not painted.
-In lounge we have used wallpaper look of tin sheet all rotten and natural.
+PA: Our whole target of material selection was that we keep it low-key and natural materials.
+For example, in the interior we have used exposed bricks, raw iron railing and flooring are rustic and earthen, the furniture is made of raw wood and steel.
+The irons are in the original color and not painted.
+In the lounge, we have used wallpaper look of tin sheets all rotten and natural.
 Overall material palette is natural and earthen.